yolo2013/chunk-manifest-webpack-plugin/README.md

 # chunk-manifest-inject2html-webpack-plugin

 The only difference is when you use [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin#events).
-It will inject the manifest json to you html.
+It will inject the manifest json to you html instead of generate a json file.
 So you can cache the runtime file even manifest file changed everytimes.

 > Use [chunk-manifest-webpack-plugin](https://github.com/soundcloud/chunk-manifest-webpack-plugin) instead if you don't need this further.
 ## Usage